 Choice of the Laser

-While more powerful solid state diodes exist for specialy applications (such as oceanic fiber optic transmission) their power and cooling requirements make them impractical to operate from a moving frame.
+While more powerful solid-state diodes exist for special applications (such as oceanic fiber optic transmission) their power and cooling requirements make them impractical to operate from a moving frame.

 A diode of this power consumes about 40-60W of electricity to generate 8W of optical output; the rest is wasted as heat – these lasers run hot.
 Therefore, a good diode laser will have: